University of Chicago Law School: Growth in interdisciplinary approach and the leadership of Edward Levi

 In the 1930s, new dean Harry A. Bigelow built on the interdisciplinary foundations laid by Freund and introduced classes in accounting, economics, and psychology.
 The law school's curriculum was shaped by the emerging influence of the law and economics movement.
 Aaron Director and Henry Simons began offering economics courses in 1933.
 Faculty member Edward Levi also introduced economics in the antitrust course, permitting Director to teach one of every five classroom sessions.
 The first volume of the University of Chicago Law Review was also published in 1933.
 The law school established a legal writing program in 1938 and the Law and Economics Program in 1939.
 The LL.M. program was established in 1942, while Harry A. Bigelow Teaching Fellowships were established in 1947.
-As was the case during World War I, enrolment at the law school, like at many of the other top law schools in the country, declined and its academic calendar was adjusted to meet military needs.
+As was the case during World War I, enrollment at the law school, like at many of the other top law schools in the country, declined and its academic calendar was adjusted to meet military needs.

 In the 1950s and 1960s, the law school experienced a period of profound growth and expansion under the leadership of Edward Levi, who was appointed Dean in 1950.
 In 1951, Karl Llewellyn and Soia Mentschikoff joined the law school, the latter being the first woman on the faculty.
 Other notable scholars, widely regarded as institutional figures and leading thinkers in their respective areas, were Walter J. Blum and Bernard D. Meltzer, who studied and taught at the law school for their entire academic careers.
 Between 1953 and 1955, Supreme Court justice John Paul Stevens taught antitrust at the law school.
 In 1958, Director founded the Journal of Law and Economics.
 In 1959, the law school moved to its current building on 60th Street, designed by Eero Saarinen.
 In 1960, constitutional law scholar Philip Kurland founded the Supreme Court Review.
-Levi later served as the Provost (1962–1968) and the President (1968–1975) of the University of Chicago, before becoming the United States Attorney General under President Gerald Ford.
+Levi later served as the provost (1962–1968) and the president (1968–1975) of the University of Chicago, before becoming the United States Attorney General under president Gerald Ford.
 During his time at the law school, Levi also supported the Committee on Social Thought graduate program.